elementary/website/docs/code/getting-started.md

 # The Build System {#the-build-system}

 The next thing we need is a build system.
 The build system that we're going to be using is called [CMake](http://www.cmake.org).
 We already installed the `cmake` program at the beginning of this book when we got the build dependencies for Granite Demo.
-What we're going to do in this step is create the files that tell Cmake how to install your program.
+What we're going to do in this step is create the files that tell CMake how to install your program.
 This includes all the rules for building your source code as well as correctly installing your .desktop file and the binary app that results from the build process.

 Create a new file in your project's root folder called "CMakeLists.txt".
 Since this file is a bit long, we've included some comments along the way to explain each section.
 You don't have to copy those, but type the rest into that file: